-Tom has a Bachelor and Master’s degree in criminal Justice.
+Tom has a Bachelor’s and Master’s degree in Criminal Justice.
 Additionally, Tom is a North Carolina Certified training instructor and has taught Basic Law Enforcement Training (BLET) at Mitchell Community College for many years.

 In addition to Tom’s current teaching duties, Tom also serves as an Adjunct Professor for Gardner-Webb and Kaplan Universities, teaching criminal justice and government classes.
 Tom was also a board member and past president for the North Carolina Police Executives Association and served as the Law Enforcement Training Coordinator for the association for many years.